ucl-team-8/service/algorithm/README.md

 We can see that in the middle, there is a very short segment with only 1 stop and the two other (outer) segments have multiple stops and have the same gps_car_id.
 Looking at the diagram, we know that it is very likely that we can combine all three segments into one segment with the same gps_car_id as the first and the last segment.
 This is exactly what the first step of interpolation does.

 ![figure 2](../static/images/readmefig2.png)

+The second step then checks if there are any segments, without a headcode yet that might be running the same service as another rolling stock.
+If it finds such a segment, it adds all of the matching trust report to the appropriate gps reports.